levitsky/biolccc/doc/sphinx/source/tutorial.rst

 Calculating retention time
 **************************

-calculateRT is the first libBioLCCC function you may need.
+calculateRT is the first pyteomics.biolccc function you may need.
 It requires three arguments: a peptide sequence, a chemical basis, and a description of chromatographic conditions.
 Supplied with these data, it calculates the retention time of the peptide.